Skip to main content

 Why Strategy Depends on Communication

-By February 14, 2025No Comments
+By February 14, 2025June 17th, 2025No Comments

 When there’s a fundamental disconnect between your strategic planning workshops, plans and thinking and what “lands” with your team, partners and stakeholders, it’s a game changer.
 Or a game-stopper!
 According to the Harvard Business School, 95% of employees don’t understand their company’s strategy, and a reported third of all employees don’t understand how their role fits in with the organisation’s priorities.

+Why does it matter?
 If your stakeholders and team don’t understand your plan or their role in bringing it to life, then there’s NO chance they can execute it effectively.

-It’s not enough to have a clear strategy – you have to take people with you!
+Put simply: it’s not enough to have a clear strategy – you have to take people with you!

 At BlueFish Strategic Planning and Marketing, our team combines expertise in strategy with world-class communication skills to help you develop clear, compelling and actionable plans which drive results.
 We ensure your plan isn’t just another document—it’s a clearly communicated roadmap that’s embedded in your business and designed to deliver lasting success.
 Get in touch to find out how we can support you!